Mabisyo/PhysicsNotes/README.md

 - Omnisearch: Allows you to search for PDFs and any other external files that are uploaded to you vault
 - Smart Typography: Allows for quicker typing of unconventional characters
 - Smart Tables: Adds Hot Keys for tabling data
+- File Order: Allows you to change the order of your files using number indexing